Self-determination: Drawing new borders

 In determining international borders between sovereign states, self-determination has yielded to a number of other principles.
 Once groups exercise self-determination through secession, the issue of the proposed borders may prove more controversial than the fact of secession.
 The bloody Yugoslav Wars in the 1990s were related mostly to border issues because the international community applied a version of uti possidetis juris in transforming the existing internal borders of the various Yugoslav republics into international borders, despite the conflicts of ethnic groups within those boundaries.
 In the 1990s indigenous populations of the northern two-thirds of Quebec province opposed being incorporated into a Quebec nation and stated a determination to resist it by force.

-The border between Northern Ireland and the Irish Free State was based on the borders of existing counties and did not include all of historic Ulster.
-A Boundary Commission was established to consider re-drawing it.
+The border between Northern Ireland and the Irish Free State was based on the borders of existing counties and did not include all of historic Ulster (see Partition of Ireland).
+A Irish Boundary Commission was established to consider re-drawing it.
 Its proposals, which amounted to a small net transfer to the Free State, were leaked to the press and then not acted upon.
+The Commission Report was supressed and not published in full until 1969.
 In December 1925, the governments of the Irish Free State, Northern Ireland, and the United Kingdom agreed to accept the existing border.

 Notable cases

-There have been a number of notable cases of self-determination.
-For more information on past movements see list of historical separatist movements and lists of decolonized nations.
-Also see list of autonomous areas by country and lists of active separatist movements.

 Artsakh

-The Republic of Artsakh (also known as the Nagorno-Karabakh Republic), in the Caucasus region, declared its independence basing on self-determination rights on 2 September 1991, but remains unrecognized by UN states today.
-It is a member of the Community for Democracy and Rights of Nations along with three other Post-Soviet disputed republics.
+The Republic of Artsakh (also known as the Nagorno-Karabakh Republic), in the Caucasus region, declared its independence in a 1991 referendum, which had an approval of 99% of voters; however, the breakaway state remained unrecognized by UN states and was disbanded on January 1, 2024, after Azerbaijan's military offensive and the evacuation of 99% of the population.
+It was a member of the Community for Democracy and Rights of Nations along with three other Post-Soviet disputed republics.

 Assyria

-The Assyrian independence movement is a political movement and nationalist desire of the Assyrian people to live in their traditional Assyrian homeland under the self-governance of an Assyrian State.
+The Assyrian independence movement is a political movement and nationalist desire of the Assyrian people to live in their traditional Assyrian homeland under the self-governance of an Assyrian state.
 The Assyrian territory is currently in parts of Syria, Iraq, Iran, and Turkey.